 All Igyararmiut (people of Igiugig) engage in the subsistence way of life and rely on salmon as a main food source.
 Igiugig is committed to clean energy and sustainability in keeping with its Yup’ik cultural values – it is the first Alaskan Village to use hydrokinetic power in the Kvichak River.
 Igiugig’s five-star school, zero crime rate, greenhouse, and recycling program have contributed to its reputation as Alaska’s cleanest rural village.

-Being home to 69 people, Igiugig is a community with strong educational values, elder respect, and people with strong wills.
+Being home to 68 people (as of 2020 census), Igiugig is a community with strong educational values, elder respect, and people with strong wills.
 Located on the sloping banks of the Kvichak River, Igiugig is a prime site for subsistence fishing and hunting, tourism, and travel.